CamDavidsonPilon/lifelines/docs/survival_regression.rst

 .. math:: \lambda(t) = b_0(t) + b_1(t)x_1 + ... + b_N(t)x_T

+.. warning:: These are still experimental.

 Aalen's Additive model
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-.. warning:: This is still experimental.

 The estimator to fit unknown coefficients in Aalen's additive model is
 located in ``estimators`` under ``AalenAdditiveFitter``.
 For this